jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-11.md

 <sup>5</sup> The Spirit of Enki fell upon me saying:

-Thus saith Enki; Thus have you said, O house of Israel: for I know the things that come into your mind, [every one of] them. {11:6} Ye have multiplied your slain in this city, and you have filled the streets thereof with the slain. {11:7} Therefore thus saith
+Thus saith Enki; Thus have you said, O Israelites: for I know the things that come into your mind, [every one of] them. {11:6} Ye have multiplied your slain in this city, and you have filled the streets thereof with the slain. {11:7} Therefore thus saith